stefanspringer1/Pipeline/README.md

 }
 ```

+### Getting the worst message type

+Tracking the the worst message type should be done by the `ExecutionEventProcessor`.
+This worst message type could be a value of the actual logging system.

 ### Throwing errors

 If an error occurs during a step, it is naturally propagated until it is caught in the code.
 There is no special handling of thrown errors by the framework.
 So step where the error is not catched yet will not be ending (an according message is not being logged), but as soon as the error gets catched inside a step, the following events do have the correct level and execution path.